ros2/rviz/rviz_visual_tests/docs/documentation.md

 - The user will be able to do both of the following: either take/update reference images, or take test images and compare them with existing references.

-- By default the comparison will be performed pixel wise, leading to a failure of the test if the two images are not identical.
-In case of non identical pictures, the MSE index of the difference image will be calculated and compared to a threshold value that the user can set (by default it is 0): if the computed MSE index (whose value will be between 0 and 1) is lower that this threshold, then the test will pass, if not it will fail.
+- By default the comparison will be performed pixel wise.
+In case of non identical pictures, the difference image will be generated (the color value of each pixel of such image is, i.e., the absolute value of the difference between the respective pixels of the test and the reference images).
+At this point the MSE (Mean Square Error) index is calculated using the difference image and compared to a threshold value that the user can set: if the computed MSE index is lower that this threshold, then the test will pass, if not it will fail.
 In both cases the user will be notified about the actual value of the MSE index.
 In the future, a more sophisticated comparison method may be provided.

 - If the dimensions of the test image are different from the ones of the reference picture, then the test screenshot will be resized to match the reference one before the comparison is performed.